JennToo/altgo-us/content/pages/legal.md

 ---
 title: Legal Help
 slug: legal
-description: Guides for changing your name, gender markers, and more in Alabama.
+description: Guides for changing your name and gender markers in Alabama.
 ---

 [TOC]

 These guides are not written by lawyers, nor should they be interpreted as legal advice.
-They are based on the personal experiences of many members of the queer North Alabama community.
+They are based on the personal experiences of many members of the Alabama trans community.

 # Lawyers